ecmwf/odc/docs/content/tools.rst

 ``mdset``
 ---------

-Creates a new file resetting types or values (constants only) of columns.
+Create a copy of an ODB-2 file with metadata-only values modified, including modifications to the value of constant columns.

 Usage
    .. code-block:: shell